 Remember, the organization itself is not that important to the donor.
 They are only really interested in solving a problem that is important to them.
 Your nonprofit is just the mechanism they use to make that impact.

 When you are acquiring new donors, don’t bore them with the details of all your initiatives.
 Instead, demonstrate the impact these programs have on your over-arching goal.
-Showing potential donors that you care about the same things they do, have a plan to address that issue, and have a way they can help is what is most important.
+What is most important is showing potential donors that you care about the same things they do, have a plan to address that issue, and have a way they can help.

-Thorough donor profiles complete with psychographic information make it easy to speak to what motivates your donors and prospects.
-Show them the impact their gift will have towards achieving their own goals.
+Thorough donor profiles, complete with psychographic information, make it easy to speak to what motivates your donors and prospects.

 By this time, you know if a donor is a good fit for your organization.
 Now it’s your turn to prove to them why your nonprofit is a good fit for them!